Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Abstract

-The dynamic window algorithm assumes direct instantaneous control of the translational velocity $v_r$.
-We, instead, control acceleration $a_r$ and do not perform instant changes of the velocity.
-Our model is closer to the actual dynamics of a robot, which cannot really change its velocity from $20$ to $2$ instantly.
-The realizable velocities follow from the differential equation system according to the controlled acceleration $a_r$.
+The dynamic window algorithm assumes piecewise constant velocity $\vr$ between decisions despite accelerating, which is physically unrealistic.
+We, instead, control acceleration $\ar$ and do not perform instant changes of the velocity.
+Our model is closer to the actual dynamics of a robot.
+The realizable velocities follow from the differential equation system according to the controlled acceleration $\ar$.

-\rref{fig:motion}\subref{circlea_xyvw} depicts the position and velocity changes of a robot accelerating on a circle around a center point $p_c=(2,0)$.
-The robot starts at $p_r=(0,0)$ as initial position, with $v_r=2$ as initial translational velocity and $\omega_r=1$ as initial rotational velocity; \rref{fig:motion}\subref{circlea_2d} shows the resulting circular trajectory. \rref{fig:motion}\subref{circle-b_xyvw} and \rref{fig:motion}\subref{circle-b_2d} show the resulting curve when braking (the robot brakes along the curve and comes to a complete stop before completing the circle).
-If the rotational velocity is constant ($\D{\omega_r}=0$), the robot drives an Archimedean spiral with the translational and rotational accelerations controlling the spiral's separation distance ($a_r / \omega_r^2$).
+\rref{fig:motion}\subref{circlea_xyvw} depicts the position and velocity changes of a robot accelerating on a circle around a center point $\pc=(2,0)$.
+The robot starts at $\pr=(0,0)$ as initial position, with $\vr=2$ as initial translational velocity and $\omegar=1$ as initial rotational velocity; \rref{fig:motion}\subref{circlea_2d} shows the resulting circular trajectory. \rref{fig:motion}\subref{circle-b_xyvw} and \rref{fig:motion}\subref{circle-b_2d} show the resulting curve when braking (the robot brakes along the curve and comes to a complete stop before completing the circle).
+If the rotational velocity is constant ($\D{\omegar}=0$), the robot drives an Archimedean spiral with the translational and rotational accelerations controlling the spiral's separation distance ($\ar / \omegar^2$).
 The corresponding trajectories are shown in Figures \ref{fig:motion}\subref{spiral_xyvw} and \ref{fig:motion}\subref{spiral_2d}.
+Proofs for dynamics with spinning ($\rcurve = 0$, $\omegar\neq0$) and Archimedean spirals ($\D{\omegar}=0$, $\ar\neq0$) are available with \KeYmaera, but we do not discuss them here.

-We assume bounds for the permissible acceleration $a_r$ in terms of a maximum acceleration $A \geq 0$ and braking power $b > 0$, as well as a bound $\Omega$ on the permissible rotational velocity $\omega_r$.
+We assume bounds for the permissible acceleration $\ar$ in terms of a maximum acceleration $A \geq 0$ and braking power $b > 0$, as well as a bound $\Omega$ on the permissible rotational velocity $\omegar$.
 We use $\varepsilon$ to denote the upper bound for the control loop time interval (\eg, sensor and actuator delays, sampling rate, and computation time).
-That is, the robot may react as quickly as it wants, but it can take no longer than time~$\varepsilon$.
-Note, that the robot would not be safe without such a time bound, because its control might never run.
+That is, the robot might react quickly, but it can take no longer than time~$\varepsilon$ to react.
+The robot would not be safe without such a time bound, because its control might then never run.
 In our model, all these bounds will be used as symbolic parameters and not concrete numbers.
 Therefore, our results apply to \emph{all values} of these parameters and can be enlarged to include uncertainty.